Gigabyte GeForce RTX 5060 WindForce OC

 Main Differences

-• GPU turbo is 2512 MHz on Gigabyte GeForce RTX 5060 WindForce OC and 2527 MHz on Zotac Gaming GeForce RTX 5060 Twin Edge OC.
+• GPU turbo clock is 2512 MHz on the Gigabyte GeForce RTX 5060 WindForce OC and 2527 MHz on the Zotac Gaming GeForce RTX 5060 Twin Edge OC.

-• Floating-point performance is 19.29 TFLOPS on Gigabyte GeForce RTX 5060 WindForce OC and 19.41 TFLOPS on Zotac Gaming GeForce RTX 5060 Twin Edge OC.
+• Floating-point performance is 19.29 TFLOPS on the Gigabyte GeForce RTX 5060 WindForce OC and 19.41 TFLOPS on the Zotac Gaming GeForce RTX 5060 Twin Edge OC.

-• RGB lighting is available on Gigabyte GeForce RTX 5060 WindForce OC but not on Zotac Gaming GeForce RTX 5060 Twin Edge OC.
+• RGB lighting is present on the Gigabyte GeForce RTX 5060 WindForce OC but not available on the Zotac Gaming GeForce RTX 5060 Twin Edge OC.

 Specs Comparison